Nevado Tres Cruces

 Park History

-Nevado Tres Cruces was established as a national park in 1994, together with Llanos de Challe, as part of a broader designation of protected areas in the Atacama Region.
-The park was created to protect the unique high-Andean ecosystem, including the flamingo colonies at its lagoons and the spectacular volcanic summits.
-Its extreme remoteness and altitude have historically limited visitor numbers, keeping the park relatively pristine.
-Since designation, CONAF has worked with limited resources to maintain the park, which lacks permanent ranger infrastructure in many sectors.
-Scientific interest in the park focuses on flamingo ecology, high-altitude limnology, and the glaciology of the Tres Cruces summits.
+Nevado Tres Cruces was established as a national park in 1994, as part of a broader designation of protected areas in the Atacama Region.
+[1] The park was created to protect the unique high-Andean ecosystem, including the flamingo colonies at its lagoons and the spectacular volcanic summits.
+Laguna Santa Rosa and Laguna del Negro Francisco were designated Ramsar Wetlands of International Importance in 1996 (Reference No. 877).
+[2] Since designation, CONAF has worked with limited resources to maintain the park, which lacks permanent ranger infrastructure in many sectors.
+Scientific interest focuses on flamingo ecology, high-altitude limnology, and the glaciology of the Tres Cruces summits.

 Major Trails And Attractions

-Laguna del Negro Francisco is the park's premier attraction — a large, shallow lake rimmed with pink flamingos and reflecting the volcanic peaks, accessible via a rough dirt road.
-Laguna Santa Rosa, slightly higher and more austere, offers similarly spectacular scenery.
-Mountaineers are attracted to the challenge of climbing Nevado Tres Cruces Norte and Sur, requiring high-altitude mountaineering equipment and experience.
+Laguna del Negro Francisco is the park’s premier attraction — a large, shallow lake rimmed with pink flamingos and reflecting the volcanic peaks, located approximately 210 km northeast of Copiapó.
+[1] Laguna Santa Rosa, slightly higher and more austere, offers similarly spectacular scenery some 180 km from the city.
+Mountaineers are attracted to the challenge of climbing Nevado Tres Cruces Sur (6,748 m) and Central (6,629 m), requiring high-altitude mountaineering equipment and experience.
 The approach road from Copiapó via the Maricunga salt flat passes through extraordinary desert scenery.
-The park is popular as part of the 'altiplano' circuit that extends to neighboring Bolivia.
+The park is popular as part of the ‘altiplano’ circuit that extends to neighboring Bolivia.

 Visitor Facilities And Travel

-Access requires a four-wheel-drive vehicle via unpaved roads from Copiapó, the nearest city approximately 160 km away.
-Copiapó has an airport with connections to Santiago.
+Access requires a four-wheel-drive vehicle via unpaved roads from Copiapó: the Santa Rosa sector lies approximately 150 km away and the Negro Francisco sector around 230 km by road.
+[1] Copiapó has an airport with connections to Santiago.
 CONAF maintains a refuge and ranger station at Laguna del Negro Francisco, but facilities are minimal.
 Visitors must be fully self-sufficient with food, water, fuel, camping equipment, and cold-weather gear.
 The park is typically open year-round, but the access road may become impassable after heavy snowfall.
 The best visiting months are November through March when snow is minimal.
 Altitude sickness precautions are mandatory — visitors should spend at least two days acclimatizing in Copiapó (2,400 m) before proceeding.

 Conservation And Sustainability